 Fees receivable consist of investment banking and advisory service fees as well as underwriting fees.
-Fees receivable are presented net of an allowance for doubtful accounts of \$750,042 as of March 31, 2019.
-Management reviews receivables on a quarterly basis to assess the need for a reserve based on collectability.
+Fees receivable are presented net of an allowance for doubtful accounts of \$0 as of March 31, 2020.
+Management monitors the fees receivables for aging debtors and reviews fees receivables balances on a quarterly basis to assess the need for a reserve based on collectability.
+The receivable balance is written off either partially or in full when management concludes that there is no reasonable expectation of recovery.